 Diversifying Access to Diverse Seeds (DADS)

-Many smallholder farmers in developing countries such as Nepal have limited access to adequate plant diversity or seeds.
-This limits them in improving their resilience and response capacity to a number of livelihood problems, including food security.
+Many smallholder farmers in developing countries, such as Nepal, even in the early 2010s, had limited access to sufficient plant diversity or seeds.
+This limited their ability to improve their resilience and response capacity to several livelihood problems, including food security.

-The international policy framework on plant genetic resources seeks to serve these farmers, but their focus is largely on ex situ conservation and formal breeding, which tends to ignore the fundamental issues of availability and use of crop diversity by smallholders.
+The international policy framework on plant genetic resources aimed to serve these farmers, but its focus was largely on ex-situ conservation and formal breeding, which appeared to ignore the fundamental issues of availability and use of crop diversity by smallholder farmers.

-Smallholders often have distinct needs for a wider range of diversity adapted to their production niches and risk management strategies.
-The formal seed sector is not able to provide seeds or other planting materials that meet these diverse needs.
-There is an urgent need to reinforce diversified seed production, distribution and dissemination mechanisms.
+Smallholder farmers often had distinct needs for a wider range of diversity adapted to their production niches and risk management strategies.
+The formal seed sector was unable to provide seeds or other planting materials that met these diverse needs.
+There was an urgent need to reinforce diversified seed production, distribution, and dissemination mechanisms.

-The project aims to reduce the vulnerability of small-scale family farmers through enhanced diversification of seed and clonal material production and distribution systems, supported by revised and re-aligned policies that promote the availability and the adaptive capacity of diverse planting materials in the production system.
+Based on the existing needs of the farmers, the project aimed to reduce the vulnerability of small-scale family farmers through enhanced diversification of seed and clonal material production and distribution systems, supported by revised and realigned policies that promoted the availability and adaptive capacity of diverse planting materials in the production system.

 Project Details